Kelleesh24/Kelleesh24-s-NTSC-RS-Presets/README.md

 And you.
 Hope you like :/

 # Demostration
-Here is a demostration of all the included presets in this repository... https://youtu.be/QmLhAugWq7k
+Here is a demostration of the presets in this repository (TO OCT-01-2024):

+https://youtu.be/QmLhAugWq7k

+Enjoy

+Kelleesh24 / Creator20Guest